The Chelsea Inn

 The Chelsea Inn is a historic hotel and pub, founded in 1858 in Atlantic City, New Jersey.
 The structure has been a part of the Atlantic City's landscape since 1880.
 The building was formerly Grossman's Kosher Hotel.

-Erroneous Closing Report
+Erroneous closing report

 A post by the Inn's Facebook page reported that the establishment closed abruptly in July 2017, however those initial reports were erroneous.
 A spokesperson for the Inn, said that only the pub has been closed.
 The hotel and a separate food service remain operational.